Liatmoss/bookmark-manager/README.md

 ```
 As a time-pressed user
 So that I can save a website
-I would like to add the site's address and title to Bookmark Manager
+I would like to add the site's address to Bookmark Manager
 ```

 When the user visits the '/bookmarks' path, their browser sends a request to a controller we built.